ArchiveTeam/tencent-weibo-grab/README.md

 Running with a warrior
 -------------------------

-Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "Google Sites" project in the Warrior interface.
+Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "腾讯微博" project in the Warrior interface.

 Running without a warrior
 -------------------------